 “Debt is one of the most stressful aspects of modern life and can lead to health problems such as difficulty concentrating, trouble sleeping and changes to personal behaviour, such as eating habits or outlook on life,” says Susan Eisner, CEO of SolveYourDebts.com.
 “As the new year approaches, now is the perfect opportunity to take a hard look at your finances and seek help if needed.
 It’s never too late to make a change.”

-Here are 7 things you can do to improve your finances in 2023.
+Here are 7 things you can do to improve your finances in the new year.

 - Educate yourself